lebigot/realtime_annotate/README.rst

 Users can focus on the annotation task thanks to the use of a **single keyboard key** for adding an annotation.
-The program **automatically handles time-related tasks** (time stamping, and automatic display of existing annotations around the current time stamp):
+The program **automatically handles time-related tasks** (time stamping, time navigation, and automatic display of existing annotations around the current time stamp):

 .. _screenshot: